 Understanding sudden and abrupt loss due to suicide

-Language does not seem to contain enough words to accurately describe how we feel after a loved one commits suicide.
+Language does not seem to contain enough words to accurately describe how we feel after a loved one completes suicide.
 We experience a profound level of shock and can find it hard to think straight, know what is going on around us or even where we are.
 Things, which you understood for years before, suddenly now, seem unreal and vague.
-Life seems to drag and feels heavy, as if we were wading through a swamp.
+Life seems to drag and feels heavy as if we were wading through a swamp.

 Our emotions feel wildly out of control, and we never really know how we might react one moment to the other.
 We can feel disconnected from our feelings, emotions and the world.
 Our life is turned upside down in a heartbeat as we go through the worst pain imaginable.